kazimraza512/kazimraza512/README.md

 ## About Me

-I'm a passionate 🚀, creative 🎨 and dedicated 💻 Full Stack Developer with a hands-on approach to problem-solving and an unending thirst for knowledge 🎓.
+I'm a passionate 🚀, creative 🎨 and dedicated 💻 Developer with a hands-on approach to problem-solving and an unending thirst for knowledge 🎓.
 I'm always open to new ideas and opportunities.

 <h1 align="center">Github Stats</h1>
 <p>